The Cost of Abandoning Myself to Belong

 I used to spend a lot of my life trying to prove myself.
 My internal compass had been conditioned to signal that if I didn’t do something to fix me, to make me more favorable, more lovable, I would remain lost.

 It wasn’t always obvious.
-On the outside it probably looked like I just cared, or that I was driven, or doing my best.
-But underneath it, there was this constant pull to be seen a certain way.
+On the outside, it probably looked like I just cared, or that I was driven, or doing my best.
+But underneath it, there was a constant pull to be seen a certain way.
 To be liked, respected, validated.
 To feel like I was enough because someone else reflected that back to me.

 And because of that, I would bend.
 I would shape myself around other people’s paths, other people’s expectations, thinking that was the way to belong.
 If I could just get it right, then I would feel settled, secure, at home.
 And even when the validation came, it never really lasted.
 It faded quickly, and I would find myself reaching again.

-So I started gathering pieces of other people as reference points.
-The way they lived, their resolve, their creativity, and how they moved through the world.
+So I started gathering pieces of other people as reference points—the way they lived, their resolve, their creativity, how they moved through the world.
 I thought if I could collect enough of those pieces, I could stitch myself together into someone whole.

 I didn’t realize at the time that the more I did this, the more my own instincts, opinions, and inner world were being silenced, numbed, and suppressed, ringing true to the signal of that internal compass.